Aish-p/Firecrawl-Web-Api/README.md

 # WebScraperAPI 🔥 – Extract smarter, faster, and better!

-WebScraperAPI is a powerful web application that transforms any website into structured data using the Firecrawl API.
-It provides an intuitive interface for extracting specific information from websites and converting it into structured formats like JSON and CSV.
+WebScraperAPI is a powerful web scraping interface that transforms any website into structured, queryable data using natural language.
+Built with Streamlit and powered by Firecrawl, this tool enables users to extract specific information from websites without writing complex scraping code.
+Perfect for developers, researchers, and data analysts who need to quickly convert web content into structured JSON or CSV formats.

 ## Features